Top 10 Google Chrome tips

 Know your keyboard shortcuts

-Like any good browser, Google Chrome has several dozen different keyboard shortcuts that can help improve your productivity.
-Below is just a few of our top favorites.
+Like any good browser, Google Chrome has several dozen keyboard shortcuts that help improve your productivity.
+Below are a few of our top favorites.

-Ctrl + 1-8 = Pressing Ctrl and any number 1 through 8 will move to the corresponding tab in your tab bar.
+Ctrl+1 - Ctrl+8 = Pressing Ctrl and any number key 1 through 8 moves to the corresponding tab in your tab bar.

-Use the Omnibox to do more than just search
+Use the omnibox to do more than search

-The Google Omnibox does more than displaying the URL and allowing you to search.
-It is also capable of performing mathematical calculations (as shown in the picture) and even answer questions such as "how many cups are in 2 liters?"
-Try adding any math calculation now in the Omnibox without pressing enter to have the results shown.
+The Google omnibox does more than displaying the URL (uniform resource locator) and allowing you to search.
+It's also capable of performing mathematical calculations (pictured) and answering questions such as "how many cups are in 2 liters?"
+Try adding any math calculation now in the omnibox without pressing Enter to have the results shown.

 Sync Chrome with your Google account

-Chrome allows you to sync your settings, passwords, and bookmarks to your Google account.
-This is a great feature for anyone who switches computers (e.g. work computer and home computer) and needs access to all their bookmarks and account settings.
-You can log into your Google Account and adjust your sync settings by going into Settings under the "wrench" or "Menu" icon.
+Chrome lets you sync your settings, passwords, and bookmarks to your Google account.
+If you switch computers a lot (e.g., work computer and home computer), sync lets you access all your bookmarks and account settings from any device.
+You can log into your Google Account and adjust your sync settings by going into Settings under the Google Chrome menu icon.

 Pin your frequently used tabs

 Pin your favorite tabs to save space on your tab bar without losing quick access to your favorite pages.
-In the above picture, you can see we have eight pinned tabs, which would have normally consumed our tab bar.
+In the picture above, you can see we have eight pinned tabs, which would have normally consumed our tab bar.

-To Pin a tab right-click on any open tab and click Pin Tab.
+To Pin a tab, right-click any open tab and select Pin Tab.

-Use the Chrome Autofill feature for automatically filling out any online form with common fields such as your name, e-mail, address, etc. To enter the Autofill values follow the below steps.
+Use the Chrome autofill feature for automatically filling out any online form with common fields such as your name, e-mail, address, etc. To enter the autofill values follow the steps below.